Bawnorton/BetterTrims/README.md

   - Acts the same as the Thorns enchantment except without the durability cost
 - Trade Discount
   - Discounts villager trades
+- Unbreaking
+  - Acts the same as the Unbreaking Enchantment
 - Walking Furnace
   - Ores/Raw Materials within the player's inventory (not hotbar) are smelted when they take fire damage
+- Warriors of Old
+  - When damaged summon a temporary ancient warrior skeleton wearing random enchanted gear to assist you in battle
 </details>

 ### Advancements